Southampton Solent University2015 League Table Ranking 114

 - For every place on a full-time undergraduate course there are 4 applications (2012–13 entry).

-- Full- and part-time undergraduate and postgraduate courses, short and CPD courses and foundation degrees.
+- A wide range of full- and part-time undergraduate and postgraduate courses, short and CPD courses and foundation degrees.

 - Virtual Learning Environment 'myCourse' gives access to online teaching materials, information, news and notices about students' individual course units.

-- Solent On-Line (SOL) is being developed as a fully integrated on-line learning environment for students who study on distance or blended learning courses mostly off campus.
+- Solent On-Line (SOL) a specialist and fully integrated on-line learning environment for distance or blended learning students, studying remotely.

 - In 2011–12 (as in previous years) all external examiners confirmed that the academic standards of the university's awards continued to be appropriate, secure and comparable with the UK university sector as a whole.

-- Research and scholarship encompasses the criteria of applied innovation, employer engagement, practice-based outcomes and direct links to the taught curriculum.
+- Research and scholarship encompasses a wide range of applied research, addressing organisation, educational, engineering, maritime, sport, heath, societal and cultural issues as well as practice-based research in art and design with direct links to the taught curriculum.

 - More than 60 of our courses are accredited by professional bodies.